-Ursa is dedicated to celebrating outstanding short fiction, with an emphasis on spotlighting underrepresented voices.
-Here’s more about the team behind it.
+Ursa Story Company is dedicated to celebrating outstanding storytelling, with an emphasis on spotlighting underrepresented voices.

-Deesha Philyaw is Editor at Large for Ursa and co-host of the Ursa Short Fiction podcast.
+Deesha Philyaw is Co-Founder, Editor at Large, and co-host of the Ursa Short Fiction podcast.
 Her collection, The Secret Lives of Church Ladies, won the 2021 PEN/Faulkner Award for Fiction, the 2020/2021 Story Prize, and the 2020 LA Times Book Prize: The Art Seidenbaum Award for First Fiction and was a finalist for the 2020 National Book Award for Fiction.
 The Secret Lives of Church Ladies focuses on Black women, sex, and the Black church, and is being adapted for television by HBO Max with Tessa Thompson executive producing.
-Deesha is also a Kimbilio Fiction Fellow and will be the 2022-2023 John and Renée Grisham Writer-in-Residence at the University of Mississippi.
+Deesha is also a Kimbilio Fiction Fellow and a Baldwin for the Arts Fellow.

-Many thanks to our Advisors for their support of Ursa and its mission:
+Many thanks to our Advisors for their support of Ursa Story Company and its mission: